Neighborhoods · Parkland · All Parkland subdivisions

 Enough to resurface the pool, refresh the kitchen, and still have room for the insurance premium.
 Florida's lake views don't come with a state income tax line on the bill.

-Disclaimer: All information provided on this page — including but not limited to home prices, market statistics, sales data, tax rates, tax savings estimates, school ratings, community amenities, HOA details, demographic data, and property descriptions — is deemed to be accurate but is not guaranteed.
+Disclaimer: All information provided on this page — including but not limited to home prices, market statistics, sales data, tax rates, tax savings estimates, community amenities, HOA details, and property descriptions — is deemed to be accurate but is not guaranteed.
 Parkland Lakes community details including home count, builder, amenity specifics, and exact boundaries are currently in verification; all community descriptions should be independently confirmed before relying on them for any purchase decision.
-Market data is compiled from public MLS records, county tax records, school rating services, and other third-party sources believed to be reliable at the time of publication.
-Market conditions, tax laws, school zoning, HOA policies, and community amenities are subject to change without notice.
+Market data is compiled from public MLS records, county tax records, and other third-party sources believed to be reliable at the time of publication.
+Market conditions, tax laws, HOA policies, and community amenities are subject to change without notice.
 Prospective buyers and their advisors should independently verify all information before making any real estate, financial, or relocation decisions.
 Tax savings estimates are illustrative only and will vary based on individual income, filing status, deductions, exemptions, and applicable federal, state, and local tax laws.
 Nothing on this page constitutes legal, financial, or tax advice.
 Beth Mckeone, James Griffis, VantaSure Realty, and Buy Sell Diva make no warranties or representations regarding the accuracy, completeness, or timeliness of the information presented.
 Use of this information is at your own risk.